downtownallday/cloudinabox/README.md

 If you're running on Ubuntu 18 (Bionic), you'll have to upgrade to Ubuntu 20 (Focal) first, then check out the latest cloudinabox code, then re-run setup, then upgrade Nextcloud to version 24+, then upgrade to Jammy.

+Upgrading from Ubuntu 20 (Focal) to Ubuntu 22 (Jammy) may be done in-place using the system's OS upgrade program /usr/bin/do-release-upgrade, or from backup files (restored into /home/user-data) on a fresh Jammy system.

 ## Integration support with Mail-in-a-Box LDAP